Research & Study Abroad

 Summer Funding: March 15

-Complete the online application form, uploading documents 1 - 2.
+Complete the online application form, uploading a single PDF with a statement of purpose and line-item budget.
 Your transcript can be uploaded via the online form or emailed to firstname.lastname@example.org.
-Your letter of recommendation can be emailed to email@example.com.
+Your faculty letter of recommendation can be emailed to email@example.com.

 - Statement of Purpose (in PDF form):

 - Description of research topic and context within the field

 - Supervising advisor and the role he or she will play in your research

 - Expected outcome, both abstract (in terms of research) and concrete (such as publications)

 - For non-language Study Abroad programs: include the program URL